nikhilkalburgi/tablab-steps/steps/QqeJwU3hXfTfGXRR4jLDHKUg0eUejpcseaM/en/README.md

 ### Adding a table

 * You can add tables when necessary.
-To do so, keep in mind that this is the format that our markdown render processes:
+To do so, keep in mind that this is the format that our Markdown render processes:

   ```markdown
   |Column 1|Column 2|Column 3|